minvws/nl-covid19-coronacheck-website/_questions/en/2-4-ik-heb-wel-een-internationale-qr-code-maar-geen-nederlandse.md

 ### I tested positive before my first vaccination

-Were you tested positive, and did you receive your first injection after?
+Were you tested positive, and did you receive your first vaccination after?
 Then you are fully vaccinated.
-You will receive a full vaccination certificate if your retrieved positive test result is from before your first injection.
+You will receive a full vaccination certificate if your retrieved positive test result is from before your first vaccination.

-From version 2.6.0 of the CoronaCheck app onwards, you’ll have the option to retrieve a positive test result after only one injection is found while retrieving your vaccination details.
+From version 2.6.0 of the CoronaCheck app onwards, you’ll have the option to retrieve a positive test result after only one vaccination is found while retrieving your vaccination details.
 At this moment, you can only retrieve your most recent positive test result.

-Were you tested positive more than once, with the first time happening before your first injection, but can only the result from a test that happened after be found?
+Were you tested positive more than once, with the first time happening before your first vaccination, but can only the result from a test that happened after be found?
 Please contact the healthcare provider who vaccinated you.
 They can help you create a full vaccination certificate.

 </div>
 </details>